 The Company maintains incentive bonus programs for certain employees that are based on operating profits of the individual subsidiaries to which the employees are assigned.
-The Company also adopted a plan for the President and Chief Executive Officer of the Company, which the formula is based on consolidated pre-tax profits.
+The Company also adopted a plan for the President and Chief Executive Officer of the Company, which the formula is based on consolidated pre-tax profits, bookings, and revenue.
+The incentive bonus recorded for the fiscal year ended April 30, 2024 was \$489,000.
 The incentive bonus recorded for the fiscal year ended April 30, 2023 was \$175,000.
-The incentive bonus recorded for the fiscal year ended April 30, 2022 was \$100,000.